HeyGen for Content Creators: The Ultimate Jumpstart Guide to AI Video Creation

 Add pauses and adjust the pronunciation of specific words directly in the Script Panel

-Shape the emotion and tone of a script with a single click
+Shape the emotion and tone of a script with just a click

-Add more range to your Custom Voice by uploading extra recordings with different emotional tones.
+Add more range to your Custom Voice by uploading additional recordings with different emotional tones.
 Choose the one that suits each moment best

 Go Global with Translation

-Use HeyGen’s Brand Voice feature to maintain consistency in translated videos by customising how certain words are handled (i.e., brand name pronunciations, forcing or blocking translation for certain terms).
+Use HeyGen’s Brand Voice feature to maintain consistency in translated videos by customising how certain words are handled (for example, brand name pronunciations, and forcing or blocking translation for specific terms).

 Enterprise and Team plan users can also make edits directly to translated scripts by using our Proofread feature.

-Need some inspiration?
-Check out how Trivago used HeyGen to localise TV ads in 30 markets at the same time.
+Looking for some ideas?
+Check out how Trivago used HeyGen to simultaneously localise TV ads in 30 markets.

 Support Change Management with Flexible, Updatable Content